louis-langholtz/flow/README.md

 Data-flow programming and architecture has been an interest of mine for years.
 Additionally, it has benefits that are more attractive than ever, like:
 - Lending itself better to modern computing resources.
-- Facilitating a more organic style of modelling natural processes.
+- Facilitating a more organic style of modeling natural processes.

 ## How?